 - You can bake the chicken and the vegetables in the oven instead of frying them.
 This option is healthier since you don't need to use oil.

 - If you are using a nonstick pot, place sliced tomatoes first on the bottom of the pot before adding the other vegetables and the rice.
-This will help prevent sticking on the pot.
+This will help prevent sticking in the pot.

-Other Middle Eastern Rice Recipes
+Other Arabic Rice Recipes

 📋 Recipe Card

-Chicken Maqluba Recipe
+Chicken Maqluba (Upside Down Chicken)

 Ingredients

-- 2 large size potatoes
+- 2 medium-sized potatoes sliced

-- ½ teaspoon of turmeric
+- 1 ½ teaspoons of turmeric powder

-- ½ tablespoon of black pepper
+- 1 teaspoon of black pepper adjust to taste

 Instructions

-Boiling the Chicken and Making a Broth
+Boiling & Seasoning the Chicken

-Frying the Vegetables and the Chicken
+Frying the Vegetables and Chicken

 Assembling the Maqluba